-On the project developed on the last 2 posts, to verify the behavior of the filter, we had used the data acquired from the ILA.
-Data was processed on MATLAB with a script where we read the csv, and verify input and output signals.
-This process obviously works, but MATLAB give us the choice to integrate the verification process also in the MATLAB workflow.
+In the project developed in this post, to verify the behavior of the filter, we used the data acquired from the ILA.
+Data were processed on MATLAB with a script where we read the CSV, and verify input and output signals.
+This process works, but MATLAB gives us the choice to integrate the verification process also in the MATLAB workflow.
 To do that, we have to add a new module on our block design that will make the function of the ILA, with the advantage that MATLAB can require the data directly to this module without Vivado.
 The tool I will show you on this post is FPGA Data Capture.

-If we check the official webpage of the product, we can see that MATLAB offer us 2 different workflows to use FPGA Data Capture.
-The first one is based on the HDL Coder Workflow, where the entire process, from design definition, to the project creation is made inside MATLAB.
-This process is the best if we have a supported hardware platform, and we want to develop a probe of concept.
-The second workflow MATLAB offer us is based on add a Data Capture IP to our existing design.
-This way is which we will use on this post, since we have a design, and the goal of this post is verify its correct behavior.
+If we check the official webpage of the product, we can see that MATLAB offers us 2 different workflows to use FPGA Data Capture.
+The first one is based on the HDL Coder Workflow, where the entire process, from design definition, to project creation is made inside MATLAB.
+This process is preferred if we have a supported hardware platform, and we want to develop a probe of concept.
+The second workflow MATLAB offers us is based on adding a Data Capture IP to our existing design.
+This way is what we will use on this post, since we have a design, and the goal of this post is to verify its correct behavior.

 The FPGA Data Capture module is generated on MATLAB executing on the command window the instruction generateFPGADataCaptureIP.

 When we execute this command, a new window will be open to configure which data we will capture, how is that data, and the length we want to capture.
-This window is pretty similar than Vivado ILA capture configuration, but has a great difference.
+This window is pretty similar to Vivado ILA capture configuration but has a great difference.

 For this design, the clock of the system is running at 100MHz, with a data rate of 10Mhz, and the interest signal is centered on 1MHz, with a swing of 200kHz.
-With this, we can configure a sample depth of 1024 points, that will be enough to see 100 cycles, which is enough to verify the filter response.
-As the width of the filter input is 14, and the filter output is 18, memory used on this design will be around 32kb.
+With this, we can configure a sample depth of 1024 points, which will be enough to see 100 cycles, which is enough to verify the filter response.
+As the width of the filter input is 14, and the filter output is 18, the memory used in this design will be around 32kb.

 Once the configuration is done, and we have chosen a name for the IP, and the folder we can click on Generate button.